-There are several types of research or collaboration-related agreements that biotech companies will commonly encounter in working with universities and federal laboratories:
+There are several types of research or collaborationrelated agreements that biotech companies will commonly encounter in working with universities and federal laboratories:

-Confidential Disclosure/Nondisclosure Agreements (CDA/NDA)
+Confidential Disclosure/Nondisclosure Agreements

 Prior to engaging in any collaboration, each party may need to disclose to the other party some proprietary information that if passed on to third parties might be detrimental to the interest of the disclosing party.
 Such a discussion is a necessary first step to determine the interest in, and the breadth and scope of any potential collaboration.
-The parties will negotiate a CDA/NDA that ensures the information disclosed is held confidential, is only used for the purpose of establishing the collaboration, stipulates a term of how long the information needs to be held confidential, and describes the consequences of nonadherence to the terms of the agreement.
+The parties will negotiate a confidential disclosure agreement (CDA)/nondisclosure agreement that ensures the information disclosed is held confidential, is only used for establishing the collaboration, stipulates a term of how long the information needs to be held confidential, and describes the consequences of nonadherence to the terms of the agreement.